Could All Power Plants Be Virtual One Day?

 The modular design of most battery systems is a bonus in allowing for future expansion, although some owner/operators may choose to oversize their project at the outset to allow for capacity degradation and/or increased utilization in future.
 Battery systems should also come with advanced control software that can be used to shift operating profiles in response to new market opportunities.
 Ideally, such software platforms should be capable of integration with grid infrastructure to enable automated responses to system operator signals.

 At the very least, battery monitoring and management systems should be able to:

-One system that meets these requirements admirably is the Unity platform from Inaccess.
-Covering central monitoring, power plant controller and supervisory control and data acquisition functions, Unity has been designed from the bottom up to maximize the flexibility of battery storage assets.
+If you're looking for a system that meets all these requirements, Inaccess can help you with its integrated platform, UNITY.
+Covering central monitoring, power plant controller and supervisory control and data acquisition functions, UNITY has been designed from the bottom up to maximize the flexibility of battery storage assets.